-49. Add a garden room – but make it your own
+60. Add a garden room – but make it your own

 Garden rooms are more popular than ever right now as they offer a cool, and often more affordable, alternative to an extension.
 You may now be working from home full time and in need of a little separation from the house/kids during work hours (kids are noisy), while the added space could even double up as a yoga studio, home cinema or guest house (when we can invite relatives to stay once again!).
 The choice is yours, and there are plenty of different garden room ideas and styles around, modern or traditional, to fit in with your garden design.
 We are a big fan of this garden room come summer house which adds a contemporary touch to a small and simple garden design.

-50. Create a cool garden office
+61. Create a cool garden office

 If you are now working from home full time you might be looking for garden ideas to expand your indoor space.
 If this is the case, then a garden office may be on your list of priorities and adding an outbuilding can fit the bill.
 Use yours as an office, or maybe as a place to retreat to when your working day is done but what's great about these garden buildings is that they are functional and can add a really interesting structure to all types of gardens.
-This converted shipping container is a nod to the industrial trend and makes the perfect spot for both work and play.

-51. Create an outdoor cinema spot
+62. DIY an outdoor cinema spot

-52. Disguise your BBQ
+63. Disguise your BBQ

-53. Create a cook's paradise
+64. Create a cook's paradise

 If you love cooking and dining al fresco on every possible occasion and want to take it further than a BBQ, then why not create a fully equipped kitchen in your garden?
-An outdoor kitchen will allow your inner chef to come alive, letting you cook in different ways, plus it will have all preparation and plating-up space, as well as super-useful features like sinks, fridges and lighting that you need to impress your guests.
+A bespoke outdoor kitchen will allow your inner chef to come alive, letting you cook in different ways, plus it will have all preparation and plating-up space, as well as super-useful features like sinks, fridges and lighting that you need to impress your guests.
 Go for a slick yet simple design for a suave finish and you'll feel like your dream Michelin star restaurant has come to you!

-54. Start a garden party, with a garden bar
+65. Start a garden party, with a garden bar

 66. Opt for simplicity with natural materials

 You may be a minimalist, or you may prefer simple garden ideas as you haven't got much time on your hards, either way, there are plenty of small additions and changes that you can make to your outdoor space to create your desired garden look.
 Choosing neutral fabric colors and natural materials in Scandi-like garden furniture is effective to create a zen area.
 And to finish off your space with ease, try scattering wildflower seeds in surrounding spots for colorful and elaborate growth that's not overbearing and that doesn't ask for a lot of effort, or maintenance.

-56. Choose a white color scheme in a courtyard garden
+67. Choose a white color scheme in a courtyard garden

-57. Or go for bright, bold garden furniture
+68. Go for bright, bold garden furniture

-58. Dress your garden furniture like you would indoors
+69. Dress your garden furniture like you would indoors

-Whether it's dining, lounging, or both that you've envisaged for your garden space, the right furniture will be functional and enhance a space a space no end, making it welcoming and inviting for all who will use it.
+Whether it's dining, lounging, or both that you've envisaged for your garden space, the right furniture will be functional and enhance a space no end, making it welcoming and inviting for all who will use it.
 Choose comfort and quality to ensure that your pieces stay in good condition throughout the seasons.

-Most important?
 Add weather-resistant accessories to make your garden furniture more inviting – from cushions and throws to outdoor rugs.

 71. Add drama with billowing curtains

 Adding curtains to your outdoor patio area is a great idea to bring a sense of the indoors, to your outside space.
-They will move softly in the wind, – caution if you have a BBQ around please – to add atmosphere and energy aplenty.
+They will move softly in the wind, – caution if you have a grill around please – to add atmosphere and energy aplenty.
 Plus, if you choose a light color, the eye will be drawn up further, creating the illusion of space.

-61. Pick a theme – and head for the Med
+73. Pick a theme – and head for the Med

-62. Or, head for the Caribbean
+74. Or, for the Caribbean

 There's nothing more playful then opting for a Caribbean theme in a garden.
 Choose this tropical garden design idea and lush foliage teamed with bright, dramatic flowers will completely ignite your space.
 Tall palm trees, and large shrubs such as Fatsia japonica will add shape and drama, while ferns create texture and are perfect additions to shade gardens also.
 Match your planting with sleek and contemporary seating, or even rattan garden furniture and you will have created a veritable oasis.